alexreisner/geocoder/README.md

 * `result.country` - string
 * `result.country_code` - string

-If you're familiar with the results returned by the geocoding service you're using you can access even more data, but you'll need to be familiar with the particular `Geocoder::Result` object you're using and the structure of your geocoding service's responses.
+If you're familiar with the results returned by the geocoding service you're using you can access even more data (call the `#data` method of any Geocoder::Result object to get the full parsed response), but you'll need to be familiar with the particular `Geocoder::Result` object you're using and the structure of your geocoding service's responses.
 (See below for links to geocoding service documentation.)

 Geocoding Service ("Lookup") Configuration